dmvaldman/dmvaldman.github.io/_writing/backwards-compatible.md

 ## You, too, can write code backwards

-> Humpty Dumpty took the book, and looked at it carefully.
-“That seems to be done right—” he began.
->
-> “You’re holding it upside down!”
-Alice interrupted.

 We thought this was so cool that we made an [npm script](https://github.com/dmvaldman/elba) for it.
 You can install it with

 ```